-IMPORTANT: IBT College is sharing the most common websites to find accommodation in Toronto, but we do not have any contract with those companies or provide rent services to the student.
+IMPORTANT: IBT College Business Travel and Tourism Technology is sharing the most common websites to find accommodation in Toronto, but we do not have any contract with those companies or provide rent services to the student.

 The public transit system in Toronto is called the Toronto Transit Commission or “TTC” as we all call it here.

 The cost of a single ride in any of the options is $3.25 but if instead of paying cash every time you use it, you buy a “PRESTO” card, you will get some important discounts.